henvic/henvic.github.io/content/posts/go-postgres.md

 	// pgx, by default, does some I/O operation on initialization of a pool to check if the database is reachable.
 	// Comment the following line if you don't want pgx to try to connect pool once the Connect function is called,
 	//
-	// If comment it, and your application seems stuck, you probably forgot to set up PGCONNECT_TIMEOUT,
+	// If you comment it, and your application seems stuck, you probably forgot to set up PGCONNECT_TIMEOUT,
 	// and your code is hanging waiting for a connection to be established. conf.LazyConnect = true